mdn/mdn-community/README.md

 ## Participation guideline highlights

-To ensure we maintain a healthy, friendly, and welcoming community, we want to highlight the behaviours we expect from our community:
+To ensure we maintain a healthy, friendly, and welcoming community, we want to highlight the behaviours we expect from our community.

 ### Expected behaviours